VighneshG/resume-generator/README.md

 ## Customization

-You can customize various sections of the CV by editing the HTML, CSS, and JavaScript files.
+You can customize various sections of the CV by clicking on the text and editing it directly in the browser.

-## Downloading the CV

-1. Customize the CV content as needed.
-2. Click the "Download as PDF" button at the bottom of the page to download the CV as a PDF.

 ## License